anirbanpranto/anirbanpranto/README.md

 #### My current personal projects
 * Tsunami : A tool to simulate variable network latency.
 * Lox Interpreter : An interpreter for [Lox Language](https://craftinginterpreters.com/) in C++.
-#### Professional project
-* [Parcel Daily](https://parceldaily.com) [Backend Engineer] - Responsible for designing and implementing many of the foundational systems, and scaling the systems to the moon.